IN DEFENSE OF ALEXANDER

 In an interview published in the N.Y.
-Times during Xmas, 2004, Stone said that his Alexander might be something like 5 hours long and had been edited down to make the studio happy.
-Some of us hoped that his Alexander Director's Cut would have restored what was missing—and objected to—in the original version.
-The Director's Cut DVD turned out not to be that much different from the November, 2004 release; in fact, it's about seven minutes shorter.
+Times during Xmas, 2004, Stone said Alexander might be something like 5 hours long and had been edited down to make the studio happy.
+Some of us hoped Alexander Director's Cut would have restored what was missing—and objected to—in the original version.
+The Director's Cut DVD turned out not to be much different from the November, 2004 release; in fact, it's about seven minutes shorter.
 And so, naturally, it would only be a matter of time before Stone would give us Alexander Revisited—The Final Cut, “restructured” with an additional 40 minutes of footage.
 But no one who loves what spectacles can do—arouse, thrill, educate, deeply satisfy the senses—would deny Alexander as an honorable achievement.

 (Costing $150 million to make, as of May, 2005, total world gross is $167,300,000.)